 Python 2 versus Python 3

-It turns out that there are 2 major versions of Python currently in use: version 2 and version 3.
+There are 2 major versions of Python currently in use: version 2 and version 3.
 These versions are different enough that you need to be careful and run the right version: some systems have both installed!
-For example, here’s the state of Tim’s laptop:
+For example, this was the state of Tim’s laptop in 2023:

 % python --version